lgnbhl/gotop/README.md

 # gotop <img src="man/figures/logo.png" align="right" />

+> Add a “scroll to top” icon to R Markdown and Shiny

 Add a “scroll back to top” Font Awesome icon to R Markdown documents and Shiny using [GoTop](https://scottdorman.blog/jquery-gotop/).